cyberboy666/r_e_c_u_r/dotfiles/documenting_steps_from_old_img_to_working_here.md

 ## setup:

-need to delete the old settings : `rm json_objects/settings.json` and create a `Shaders` folder,
+need to delete the old settings : `rm json_objects/settings.json` and create a `Shaders` folder, also need to put default.vert shader in there for any shaders to work !

 i think will need to turn on the i2c and serial interfacing... (and maybe that serial switvhing thing .. oh and the clocking for midi serial ...  )

+NOTE: need to disable console logging and enable seial through the raspi-config !

 these amount to the following in the config:
 ```